TryGhost/Ghost/koenig/kg-simplemde/README.md

 - **lineWrapping**: If set to `false`, disable line wrapping.
 Defaults to `true`.
 - **indentWithTabs**: If set to `false`, indent using spaces instead of tabs.
 Defaults to `true`.
 - **tabSize**: If set, customize the tab size.
 Defaults to `2`.
+- **initialValue**: If set, will customize the initial value of the editor.
 - **spellChecker**: If set to `false`, disable the spell checker.
 Defaults to `true`.
 - **autosave**: *Saves the text that's being written.
 It will forget the text when the form is submitted.*
   - **enabled**: If set to `true`, autosave the text.
 Defaults to `false`.